Shravani018/xai-credit-risk-analysis/README.md

 interpretable explanations of their decisions.

-The project progresses from exploratory data analysis to model training and evaluation, followed by global and local explainability using state-of-the-art interpretation techniques.
+The project progresses from exploratory data analysis to model training and evaluation, followed by global and local explainability using interpretation techniques.

 ---